kittylotus/KittyLotus-Multimodal/README.md

 # KittyLotus-v1.x-Multimodal
 A modular RP / narrative engine with sliders + toggles that control darkness, villains, pacing, UI, fidelity, and model quirks—without turning your story into a different genre.
 HTML focused.
+✨NEW!!
+SillySimTracker HTML styles so your tracker matches your UI style
 # Main features
 > 1) Dark System (DARK_LEVEL 0–5) A universal “how unforgiving is the world?” dial.
 Doesn’t force genre shifts.